 4.7 What are the timing requirements for filing an opposition or post-grant review petition?

 A post-grant opposition must be filed at the IPO within one year of the date of publication of grant of the patent.

-A revocation proceeding may be filed at IPAB at any time during the term of the patent.
+A revocation proceeding may be filed at the high court at any time during the term of the patent.

 4.8 What are the grounds to file an opposition?

 The grounds for post-grant opposition are as follows:

 - prior publication in any Indian specification filed on or after 1 January 1912 or in any document published in India or elsewhere;

 - prior claim in a patent application filed in India with an earlier priority date;